 Height: 1.5 to 2 feet.

 Blooms springtime to early summertime.

 No serious bug or condition issues.

-(Notice the hummer sitting on the metal flower, near the hummer bill.)
+The perfect hummingbird garden will certainly offer nature’s nectar throughout the periods also.(Notice the hummer sitting on the steel flower, near the hummer expense.)

 Well, it is time to fly for now.

 « laquo Some individuals attempt to turn back their odometers.

-« laquo Involve me, all you who are weary and burdened, and I will give you rest.
-Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls.
-For my yoke is easy and my burden is light.»
+« laquo Involve me, all you that are tired and also burdened, and also I will offer you remainder.
+Take my yoke upon you and also pick up from me, for I am mild and modest in heart, and you will certainly discover remainder for your souls.
+For my yoke is very easy and also my worry is light.»

 It was loaned to you by your children.

-We borrow it from our Children.»
+We obtain it from our Children.»

-Your friend indeed,
+Your good friend undoubtedly,